Michael D Siciliano

 Whetsell, T. A., Siciliano, M. D., Witkowski, K. G. K., & Leiblein, M. J. (2020).
 Government as Network Catalyst: Accelerating Self-Organization in a Strategic Industry.
 Journal of Public Administration Research and Theory, 30(3), 448-464. doi:10.1093/jopart/muaa002

-Siciliano, Michael D. and Thompson, James R. (2018).
+Siciliano, M. D. & Thompson, J. R. (2018).
 “If You’re Committed then so am I: The Role of Peer Influence and Social Networks on Organizational Commitment.”
 Administration and Society.

-Siciliano, Michael D. (2017). ” Professional Networks and Street-Level Performance: How Public School Teachers’ Advice Networks Influence Student Performance.”
+Siciliano, M. D. (2017). ” Professional Networks and Street-Level Performance: How Public School Teachers’ Advice Networks Influence Student Performance.”
 American Review of Public Administration, 47(1), 79-101.

-Siciliano, Michael D. and Wukich, Clayton.
-(2017).
+Siciliano, M. D. & Wukich, C. (2017).
 “Network Formation during Disasters: Exploring Micro-Level Interorganizational Processes and the Role of National Capacity.”
 International Journal of Public Administration, 40(6), 490-503.

 PhD, Public Policy and Public Administration, University of Pittsburgh, Graduate School of Public and International Affairs, 2012